 - Secure the scene.
 Take all necessary precautions to prevent further accidents. - Call 911- All vehicular accidents are to be reported to the police and a police report is required. - Give all reasonable assistance to injured persons.
-However, do not move them unless their location is life threatening or they are in imminent danger. - Notification of company.
-Call safety immediately, if after hours use emergency numbers. - Cooperate with local authorities for investigation at the scene.
+However, do not move them unless their location is life threatening or they are in imminent danger.
+(ANY FATALITIES CALL 308-379-3797) - Notification of company.
+Call safety immediately 308-389-7439, if after hours CALL 308-379-3797. - Cooperate with local authorities for investigation at the scene.
 This includes accidents occurring on private property (truck stops, shipper or consignee facilities, etc.).
 DO NOT ADMIT FAULT FOR THE ACCIDENT. - Exchange information with the other party(s) involved in the accident.
-DO NOT ADMIT FAULT FOR THE ACCIDENT.
-Completely fill accident report book located in your permit book. - The following check list is the information you must write down at the scene of the accident: - License plate number of the other vehicle(s). - Driver's name, address, phone number and driver's license number. - Owner's name, address, phone number. - Name, address and phone number of any passengers. - Name, address and phone number of any witnesses. - Other party(s) insurance carrier and policy number. - Description of other vehicle(s) i.e. year, make, model and vehicle license number. - If other vehicle(s) is tractor/trailer, the unit numbers. - Description of property damage incurred by all vehicles i.e. left fender, headlight, etc. - Investigation officer's name, badge number and whether they are a local, county or state official.
+DO NOT ADMIT FAULT FOR THE ACCIDENT. - The following check list is the information you must write down at the scene of the accident or get pictures of if possible: - License plate number of the other vehicle(s).

+- Driver's name, address, phone number and driver's license number. - Owner's name, address, phone number. - Name, address and phone number of any passengers. - Name, address and phone number of any witnesses. - Other party(s) insurance carrier and policy number. - Description of other vehicle(s) i.e. year, make, model and vehicle license number. - If other vehicle(s) is tractor/trailer, the unit numbers. - Description of property damage incurred by all vehicles i.e. left fender, headlight, etc. - Investigation officer's name, badge number and whether they are a local, county or state official.
 Ask for the address and phone number of the officer's department and the case number of the accident report.

-YOU SHOULD BEGIN THIS EXCHANGE OF INFORMATION EVEN BEFORE AUTHORITIES ARRIVE AT THE SCENE.
+YOU SHOULD BEGIN THIS EXCHANGE OF INFORMATION EVEN BEFORE AUTHORITIES ARRIVE AT THE SCENE